-Criteria 2 - Were you seeking a scientific or technological advance?
+Were you seeking a scientific or technological advance?

 According to HMRC, companies perform R&D when they try to acquire the knowledge or capabilities needed to achieve a specific technical objective.
 To add an innovative feature to a software package, for instance.

 This ‘acquisition of knowledge’ is the advance mentioned in this criteria.

 In terms of your project, you need to have been developing a part, product or process that didn’t exist before.
 If it did exist before, it needs to have been made by a company that is keeping its methods secret.